deathworlders/online/content/book/deathworlders/chapter-44-samsara.md

 The most impressive part, however, was that it was *flawlessly* three-dimensional.
 As she  walked around her desk, near objects moved and were occluded by the frame as though she was looking through a pane of glass at something that was really there.

-“That’s... a neat trick,” she managed.
+“That’s...a neat trick,” she managed.

 “Ain’t it?”
 Lee grinned.
 “Anyway.
 Let me introduce you to your work setup.”